 - Thomas Eskro, Director of Evangelization and Discipleship

 - Mrs. Dawn Wanttie, Asst.
 Coordinator of Faith Formation Grades 1-5

-- Mr. Jeff Swank, Buildings/Grounds/Maintenance/Cemetery
+- Mr. Jeff Swank, Maintenance & Cemetery

-CD of the Week
+Readings for the Week

 Something broken?
 Needs attention?
 “HEY Jeff” sheets are in each entry along with a pencil.
 Please use them to let Jeff know if you find something that needs attention.
 Completed sheets can be placed in the collection, given to Jeff, a priest or staff, or the office.

 Prayer For Our Country